ruhadaemini/shopdashboard/README.md

 ## Getting Started

-To start the application you just need to open index.html file
+To start the application first you need to clone or download the zip file then open Dashboard-Ruhada.zip and just go to index.html file and open it in your browser.

 ## Authors